 In the darkness of the mid-1800s, enslaved people risked everything to escape bondage, relying on a clandestine network known as the Underground Railroad.
 African American quilters, often women, stitched coded messages into quilts—using patterns like the Wagon Wheel, Flying Geese, and Log Cabin—to guide freedom seekers along their perilous journey north.
 These patterns, passed quietly among trusted hands, became silent signals of hope and direction, helping those fleeing slavery recognize safe houses, the right time to move, or when to wait.

-Edith Edmunds made her first quilt with her twin sister Earle at just seven years old, using a treadle sewing machine—a family heirloom symbolizing the resilience and resourcefulness of Black women.
-It was only later, in adulthood, that she learned of the secret language embedded in quilt squares and the ingenious ways enslaved African Americans used everyday objects to outwit slave catchers and reclaim their destinies.
+Edith Edmunds made her first quilt with her twin sister Earle at just seven years old, using a treadle sewing machine.
+It was only later, in adulthood, that she learned of the secret language embedded in quilt squares and the ingenious ways enslaved African Americans used symbols to outwit slave catchers and reclaim their destinies.

 Today, in her solo performance A Life in Stitches, Edith breathes life into a history that once lived only in whispers and history books.
 She captivates audiences by weaving her own childhood memories with the broader African American experience—connecting the geometry of quilt blocks to the artistry and problem-solving spirit that fueled the quest for freedom.
 Through her storytelling, she honors the creativity, courage, and unity that defined generations of African Americans.